 - Supplements (Protein powder, creatine, etc.)

 You don’t need to get all of them, just the ones that are relevant to your journey and might have some use for your success.
-You’ll also want to think about other things such as a support network who will motivate and check in with you as you progress.
+You’ll also want to think about other things such as a support network that will motivate and check in with you as you progress.

 Before embarking on your fitness journey, make sure to fully plan it out so that you’re prepared.
 At the end of the day, a prepared plan is a successful plan.